 For a full CV, please follow the link from my NTNU webpage.

-I specialize in generative syntax, in the Chomskyan tradition, with a secondary focus on semantics, and in general I am interested in the interfaces between the three ‘core’ areas of linguistics (syntax, semantics, phonology).
+I specialize in generative syntax and semantics, and in general I am interested in the interfaces between the three ‘core’ areas of linguistics (syntax, semantics, phonology).
 Ellipsis—where a hearer interprets semantic meaning, and apparently also syntactic structure, even in the absence of any phonological signal—is the ‘interface’ topic par excellence, and a lot of my research investigates the properties of ellipsis, particularly clausal ellipsis (‘sluicing’ and fragment answers).

 I am also interested in microvariation—particularly syntactic and semantic features of dialects of English, especially Scottish English, and of ‘reduced written register’ such as diaries, text messages, headlines etc.

 Below are some publications of mine on these (and other) topics.
-(I’ve tried to classify them by topic, although some of the papers overlap two or more of these areas.)
-I have included some conference handouts if I haven’t written the material up in that handout more formally (proceedings paper, journal article etc.).
+I’ve tried to classify them by topic, although some of the papers overlap two or more of these areas (in particular, I’ve put Weir 2024 Nominal VP anaphora in Scandinavian and English under ‘microvariation’, but it could as easily have gone under ‘ellipsis’).
+I have also included some conference handouts, if I haven’t (yet) written the material up in that handout in a more formal venue such as a proceedings paper or journal article.

 Cointensional questions, fragment answers, and structured meanings.
 2018.
 In Truswell, Robert, Chris Cummins, Caroline Heycock, Brian Rabern & Hannah Rohde (eds.), Proceedings of Sinn und Bedeutung 21.
 1289-1306.